jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

       </div>`
     );

-    // Keep all the remaining ServerConnection and command lines the same
+    // Keep all the remaining fetch and command lines the same
     // as before from here down ...
 ```